-Coping mechanisms are the strategies people often use in the face of stress and/or trauma to help manage difficult and/or painful emotions.
-Coping mechanisms can help people adjust to stressful events while maintaining their emotional well-being.
+Coping mechanisms are the strategies people often use in the face of stress and/or trauma to help manage painful or difficult emotions.
+Coping mechanisms can help people adjust to stressful events while helping them maintain their emotional well-being.

 What Are Coping Mechanisms?

 Significant life events, whether positive or negative, can cause psychological stress.
-Difficult events, such as divorce, the death of a loved one, or the loss of a job, often cause distressing emotions in most individuals.
+Difficult events, such as divorce, miscarriage, the death of a loved one, or the loss of a job, can cause most people to feel grief or distress.
 But even events that are considered positive by many—getting married, having a child, and buying a home—can lead to a significant amounts of stress.
 To adjust to this stress, people may utilize some combination of behavior, thought, and emotion, depending on the situation.

 Some may confuse defense mechanisms with coping mechanisms.
-Although they share some similarities, they are, in fact, different.
+Although these two concepts share some similarities, they are, in fact, different.